SAP-samples/teched2023-AI266/exercises/ex1/README.md

 AI Launchpad URL - [https://teched-launchpad-demo.ai-launchpad.prodintern.eu-central-1.aws.apps.ml.hana.ondemand.com](https://teched-launchpad-demo.ai-launchpad.prodintern.eu-central-1.aws.apps.ml.hana.ondemand.com)

 Click on the above link, you should be logged directly into the app.
-If prompted for credentials use the username and password details stored in the laptop you are accessing this hands on guide on
+If prompted for credentials provide the username as `DL_652F6D2C1B59E6028C215346@global.corp.sap` and for password please check with the presenters.

 ### 1. Register Object Store